sebisincari/Encryption-and-Decryption-AT-T-Intel-x86_32/README.md

-# The arhitecture of computing systems,
+# The arhitecture of computing systems
 ## The task from the first year, semester 1